14 May What are Hooded Upper Eyelids? – Causes & Options

 Genetics

 Genetics also play a role in the development of hooded upper eyelids.
 If your parents or other family members have hooded upper eyelids, you may be more likely to develop them as well.
 This is because the shape of our eyes and the thickness of our skin are largely determined by our genes.
-While we can’t change our genetics, there are still steps we can take to minimise the appearance of hooded upper eyelids.
+While we can’t change our genetics, there are still steps we can take to reduce the appearance of hooded upper eyelids.

 Lifestyle factors